Backbase/golden-sample-app/README.md

 ## Tests

-- Running unit tests
+### Running unit tests

 Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

-- Running end-to-end tests
+### Running end-to-end tests

-Run `npx playwright test`
+Run `npm run e2e` to run the default e2e tests suite that runs on the CI.

+Use one of the following commands to run a different set of tests:

+- `npm run e2e-test-mocks` - run all the tests against mocks data,
+- `npm run e2e-test-sndbx-all` - run all the tests against sandbox env,
+- `npm run e2e-test-sndbx-ci` - run sandbox CI tests suite,
+- `npm run e2e-test-responsive` - run only visual mobile tests.

 ## Understand your workspace